Koothan

-Koothan is a 2018 Indian Tamil-language musical film written and directed by Venky AL. The film stars newcomers Raj Kumar and Srijita Ghosh while Nagendra Prasad plays the antagonist.
+Koothan is a 2018 Indian Tamil-language musical film written and directed by Venky AL. The film stars newcomers Raj Kumar, Srijita Ghosh, and Nagendra Prasad.
 Koothan released to negative reviews.

 Plot

-Raana (Raj Kumar) is a dancer who earns his living by doing several shows.
+Raana (Raj Kumar) is a dancer who earns his living by doing several shows for the Battery Boys dance team.
 His mother (Urvashi), a junior artiste in films, is a nightmare for filmmakers, thanks to her terrible acting skills.
-He once happens to meet Srilakshmi (Srijita Ghosh), another dancer, at a competition held in the city, where the latter makes her presence only to settle some personal scores with Krishna (Nagendra Prasad).
+He once happens to meet Srilakshmi (Srijita Ghosh), another dancer from Srilakshmi Srividya Dance School, at a competition held in the city, where the latter makes her presence only to settle some personal scores with Krishna (Nagendra Prasad), the head of Krishna Dance Academy.
 Raana and Srilakshmi become close eventually after meeting a couple of times.

 Music

 The music for the film was composed by Balz_G.